 People do wine courses for lots of different reasons.
 We share a few below.

-Click on the character who most represents you to be taken to the NWETC course that will suit you best.
+Click on the character who’s story is most like yours to be taken to the NWETC course that will suit you best.

 Like many 25-year-olds, David loves going out with mates on the weekend for a drink.
 They enjoy exploring wine bars and trying new things.
 David wants to impress friends with his wine knowledge and wouldn’t mind showing off at work dinners, too.
 But where to start?
 David did some Googling and came across Wine Essentials, a three-hour wine education course for people just like him.
 The session started with an aroma and palate-training exercise, then David tasted eight wines of different varieties, styles and regions.
 The next step for David is the more in-depth Understanding Wine course.
-He’s going to book a weekend course and come with his girlfriend.
+He’s going to book a weekend course and come with his partner.

 Kat works in hospitality and is looking to get into the wine industry.
 She currently works two jobs – during the week at a cool café on the edge of town and on weekends at a McLaren Vale cellar door.
 Kat wants to learn more about wine to help build her career.
 But where to start?
 Kat heard about the NWETC through some friends at the cellar door.
 She checked them out online and decided to book in for Understanding Wine, a five-week wine education course for people just like Kat.
 It delivers a comprehensive foundation of wine education for those looking to work in the wine industry, or for those who simply want to make more informed wine choices.
 It’s also a significant step towards higher wine education programs such as the WSET offered by TAFE SA, which our students are able to access at a discounted rate.